 Managers and operations leads, rejoice!
 With a standup workflow, you can cancel status update meetings and move them into Slack.
 Automated prompts remind teammates to provide quick updates each day or week, allowing team members from Perth to Pittsburgh to share updates in one tidy thread at their convenience.

-Everyone can review what their coworkers are up to at their own pace, without the hustle—or headache—of syncing everyone’s schedule.
-And along the way, the team builds a searchable history of everyone’s tasks, helping prevent duplicate work.
+Everyone can review what their coworkers are up to at their own pace, without the hustle – or headache – of syncing everyone’s schedule.
+And along the way, the team builds a searchable history of everyone’s tasks, helping to prevent duplicate work.

 4. Automatically respond to FAQs with emoji

-Already compiled a FAQ document?
+Already compiled an FAQ document?
 With emoji-triggered workflows, you can set up an automated message that lets your teammate know where they can find the information they need.